- When do the new outdoor dining regulations go into effect?

 - Outdoor Dining Area: A permanently improved, separately identifiable outdoor dining area.
 Commonly includes enhanced flooring or decking, decorative fencing or planters, and furnishings.
 Requires review and approval by the Community Development Department.

 - Outdoor Seating Area: Includes portable chairs, tables, and furnishings setup next to or near the restaurant.
 Does not include permanent improvements.
 No permit required, but the area would need to comply with the requirements described in the amendment.

 - Dining in the Public Right-of-Way: One or both of the above-mentioned outdoor dining categories provided within the public right-of-way (sidewalk, street, etc.).
 Requires coordination with, and approval of, a License Agreement from the Public Works Department in addition to the typical requirements for either outdoor dining category.

-The proposed amendment includes provisions that would increase the maximum number of chairs that an outdoor dining and seating area can have before additional parking would be required.
+The amendment includes provisions that increases the maximum number of chairs that an outdoor dining and seating area can have before additional parking is required.

 Restaurants located in a commercial center of 30,000 square feet or more - such as the Tustin Marketplace and District - can convert up to three (3) parking spaces into part of an Outdoor Dining Area without needing to replace them.
 Additional parking reductions can be requested through a Conditional Use Permit application subject to Zoning Administrator review and approval.

-We encourage your feedback on the proposed ordinance.
-Should you have questions or comments, please contact Assistant Planner Jorge Maldonado at Jmaldonado@TustinCA.org or (714) 573-3174.
+We encourage feedback on your experiences visiting or operating outdoor dining in Tustin.
+Should you have questions or comments, please contact Associate Planner Jorge Maldonado at Jmaldonado@TustinCA.org or (714) 573-3174.